Best Plants for a Wooded Shade Garden

 Plants for a Wooded, Shady Garden

 I delight in the huge trees that shade my yard in New Hampshire.
 It does make planting a bit tricky until you learn the right plants for a wooded area.
-Here are my recommendations after five years of shade gardening.
+Don't get discouraged.
+You just need to find the right plants for the conditions you have.
+Here are my recommendations after ten years of shade gardening.

+Obviously, you don't want to get rid of your trees.
 Big trees give welcome, cooling shade on hot summer days, but it doesn't have to be gloomy.
-With the addition of shade loving plants with variegated foliage or some flowers that prefer shady or semi-shady areas, it can delight the eye as well.
+With the addition of shade-loving plants with variegated foliage or some flowers that prefer shady or semi-shady areas, it can delight the eye as well.

 Suitable Plants for Shady Areas - Photos by Virginia Allain